School Principal & Early Years Manager, Class 3 & 4 Teacher, Irish Language Teacher

 BA in Theatre Studies, MA in Art Education and MA in Early Childhood Education

 Originally from Poland, Urszula moved to Dublin in 2015.
 She started in the Dublin Steiner School in 2017 with over 6 years’ experience in teaching and art education.
-She has worked in several art museums in Poland and Ireland, developed her love of nature while working in Airfield, Dundrum, taught and supported bilingual children in the Dublin Polish school.
+She has worked in several schools and art museums in Poland and Ireland.
+Additionally, she developed her love of nature while working in Airfield Farm Estate in Dundrum, and taught and supported bilingual children in the Dublin Polish school.

-Since joining the staff at the Dublin Steiner School her understanding of the importance of Steiner Waldorf education has grown.
-During the past years she has gained valuable experience from participating in ISKA mentorship programme and has attended several ISKA workshops and conferences.
-She began her formal teacher training in 2019.
-Urszula strongly believes in Steiner Waldorf Education and is looking forward to continuing her journey When she’s not teaching, she enjoys hiking in the wild, cooking with her family and going to the cinema.
+Since joining the staff at the Dublin Steiner School, her understanding of the importance of Steiner Waldorf education has grown.
+She began her formal teacher training in 2019 and finished her Foundation Year in Anthroposophy in 2021.
+She is a member of the Independent Irish Anthroposophical Study Group.
+Urszula strongly believes in Steiner Education and continues her path of Waldorf pedagogy and Anthroposophy.
+She is a fibre artist and passionate gardener.
+When she’s not a teacher, she enjoys hiking in the wild, cooking vegan meals and fermenting veggies.
+She speaks fluent Polish, English and Spanish.

 Assistant Kindergarten Teacher